BillWeiss-at/chrome-screen-scraper/README.md

 browser extensions, but using a Javascript shim is acceptable if needed.
 User prompting is totally ok for this, it isn't intended as a stealthy capture.

+This requires https://github.com/jimmywarting/StreamSaver.js for file saving.
+The current version of the javascript is checked into this repo so you don't have to mess with package managers or anything.

 ## References

 * https://developer.chrome.com/docs/extensions/reference/tabCapture/ -